Southern All Stars: Tsunami and Omori's independence

 On January 26, 2000, their 44th single, "Tsunami" was released.
 It was used as theme song of Mirai Nikki III, a popular part of the TBS program called Un-nan no Hontoko!, and made a strong impression on many people.
-The song reached number-one on the singles chart for five weeks, finally selling more than 2.9 million units.
+The song reached No. 1 on the Oricon Singles Chart for five weeks, finally selling more than 2.9 million units.
 It is the third best-selling single in Japan of the last 40 years.
-On New Year's Eve of 2000, Tsunami won the 42nd Japan Record Awards.
+On New Year's Eve of 2000, "Tsunami" won the 42nd Japan Record Awards.
 After the enormous success of the single, the band became more conservative.
 They now release fewer singles and all of them have become hits.

-After the concert tour in 2000, Takashi Omori announced a stop in work and he left from the band in August 2001.
+After the concert tour in 2000, Takashi Omori announced a stop in work, and he left the band in August 2001.
 Omori and his wife were well known as pious and influential Soka Gakkai adherents.
 This caused various rumors in the press about religious problems between himself and other members and many fans.

 By the early 2000s, each member had actively pursued solo projects.
 Particularly, Kuwata produced three million-selling records and one album around 2001 and 2002.

 Recent years

-In October 2005, their latest double-album Killer Street was released.
-The album debuted at number-one on both the national and the Worldwide Charts, and has sold over a million units to date.
+In October 2005, their last double-album Killer Street was released.
+The album debuted at No. 1 in Japan and has sold over a million units to date.
+They released another studio album Budou in 2015.
+They released another Greatest Hits Album, Umi no Oh Yeah! in 2018.
+A Digital Remaster for all 15 studio albums was released towards the end of 2024, leading up to the release of their 16th Studio album, Thank You So Much, in March 2025.